A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

 Related to work-pushing, the notion of mailbox is first proposed by~\cite{AcarBlBl00}.
 In their paper, Acar et.\@ al provided the analysis for how to bound cache misses for private caches for the classic work stealing algorithm.
 The paper also proposed a heuristic for obtaining better locality for iterative data parallel code, where the program iteratively executes a sequence of data-parallel loops that access the same set of data over and over.
 The assumption is that, the program can obtain better locality if the runtime can keep the same set of data-parallel iterations on the same worker.
-Upon a spawn, if the work item being pushed onto the deque has a different affinity (as determined by the data-parallel loop indices) from the executing worker, the work item is pushed onto both the executing worker's deque and the designated worker's mailbox.
-The mailbox is first-in-first-out and can contain multiple entries.
-Moreover, since there can be two copies of the same work item, now a worker popping a work item off the deque must perform some synchronization and bookkeeping to ensure that the same work item is not executed twice.
+Upon a spawn, if the work item being pushed onto the deque has a different affinity (as determined by the data-parallel loop indices) from the executing worker, the work item is pushed onto both the executing worker's deque and the designated worker's mailbox, a FIFO queue with multiple entries.
 The use of mailbox is proposed as a heuristic, and their analysis does not extend to include the heuristic.

 The use of mailbox is subsequently incorporated into Intel Threading Building Blocks (TBB)~\cite{Reinders07,IntelTBBManual}.
 Majo and Gross extended TBB to be NUMA-aware in a portable fashion.
 Our proposed programming API took inspiration from them.
-However, their work has similar downsides that, it's not work efficient and does not provide provable guarantee.
-They extended the mailbox in TBB to be NUMA-aware, with each mailbox is shared among cores on the same socket.
-That means there can be contention on the mailbox, and they similarly have to deal with the synchronization issue that arises from having two copies of the same work item.
+However, their work has similar downside that, it's not work efficient and does not provide provable guarantee.

 Work by~\cite{GuoZhCa10} also utilizes the notion of places, and the programmer can specify that a spawned task being executed at a specific place.
 The scheduler restricts such tasks to be executed exactly at the designated place, however, which can impede scheduler's ability to load balance and thus leads to inefficient execution time bound.